Enhanced species coexistence in Lotka-Volterra competition models due to nonlocal interactions: Methods: a Lotka-Volterra model with nonlocal competition

 \section{Methods: a Lotka-Volterra model with nonlocal competition}

-We study a spatial version of the competitive Lotka-Volterra equations in a one-dimensional domain.
+We study a spatial version of the two-species competitive Lotka-Volterra equations in a one-dimensional domain.
 In addition to exponential growth and local competition, our model also includes individual dispersal and nonlocal interactions, two inherently spatial processes.
-In a community with $N$ species, the density of individuals of each species changes according to
+The density of individuals of each species thus changes according to

-where $i, j = 1,\dots, N$ and we have dropped the dependence in $x$ and $t$ from the density fields in the right side of the equation to simplify the notation.
-The first term corresponds to species growth at rate $b_i$ and pairwise local competition with competition intensity $a_{ij}$.
+where we have dropped the dependence in $x$ and $t$ from the density fields in the right side of the equations to simplify the notation.
+The first term in each equation accounts for dispersal with species-specific diffusion $D_i$ ($i = 1, 2$).
+The second term corresponds to species intrinsic growth at rate $b_i$ and pairwise local and nonlocal competition.
+Local competition is modeled as in the classical Lotka-Volterra model with competition coefficients $a_{ij}$ ($i, j = 1, 2$).
 The local interactions represent, for example, competition for space or for any other resource that is gathered locally by the individuals. $K_i$ is the carrying capacity of species $i$.
 Hence, we fix the coefficients for intraspecific competition $a_{ii}=1$ to ensure that $K_i$ is one of the stationary values of the population density in one-species populations without nonlocal interactions.
-The second term accounts for dispersal with species-specific diffusion $D_i$, and the third one is the pairwise nonlocal competition between species $i$ and all the others in the community (including itself).
-The coefficients $h_{ij}$ give the intensity of the nonlocal interactions. $\widetilde{\rho}_{ij}$ is the average density of $j$-individuals in a neighborhood centered at $x$, which is a proxy for the mean number of $i$-$j$ interactions within that neighborhood.
+The coefficients $h_{ij}$ give the intensity of nonlocal competition interactions of species $i$ with itself and with the other competitor. $\widetilde{\rho}_{ij}$ is the average density of $j$-individuals in a neighborhood centered at $x$, which is a proxy for the mean number of $i$-$j$ interactions within that neighborhood.
 In general, we can weigh the average by the effect that the $i$-$j$ inter-individual distance has on the intensity of the interaction between them \citep{Britton, Lee2001}.
 If we assume spatial isotropy, $\widetilde{\rho}_{ij}$ is:

 where $G_{ij}$ is a kernel function that weighs the influence that individuals from species $j$ exert on the growth rate of species $i$ when they are at a distance $\rvert x-x' \rvert $ \citep{Murray2002V2}.
 Because $\widetilde{\rho}_{ij}$ are average densities, all the interaction kernels that we consider are normalized.
 Non-normalized kernels would only add a constant to $\tilde{\rho}_{ij}$ that can be absorbed by the corresponding $h_{ij}$ parameter without affecting our results qualitatively.
 These nonlocal terms represent, for example, competition for resources that are acquired by individuals within a finite neighborhood or direct interference mediated by forces that have a non-zero range of action \citep{Schenk2006, Granato2019}.
 For example, in plant communities, the nonlocal terms could account for root-mediated competition for resources.
 Local competition could represent competition for space during plant establishment or competition for light, assuming that the size of the canopy is negligible compared to the range of the root system.